LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 ### The Slack API

 Let's take a few minutes to get comfortable with this API.

 First, quickly read through the <a href="https://api.slack.com/incoming-webhooks" target="_blank">Incoming Web Hooks</a> documentation page.

-Remember the basic ingredients we need in order to send an HTTP request: the host server, the endpoint on that host, the type of HTTP method we want to use (GET or POST), and any other data we need to send.
+Remember the basic ingredients we need in order to send an HTTP request: the host server, the endpoint on that host, the type of HTTP method we want to use (GET or POST), and any additional data we need to send.

-According to the docs, the host that we want to talk to is `https://hooks.slack.com`
+According to the Slack docs, the host that we want to talk to is `https://hooks.slack.com`

 The endpoint is `/services/123456789`